 Figure 4.
 Temperature profile obtained for a) the 1D 73-m² models and b) the 3D models after 1 year of heat extraction, and for c) the 1D 2200m² models and d) the 3D models after 30 years of heat extraction.
 In the 3D models, the data are extracted from vertical profiles situated at the borehole location x=0 (red profile) and at a distance x=4.5-m (1-year) and 26.5-m (30-year) away from the borehole (light blue profile).
 Those distances correspond to the radius of the area for the corresponding 1D model (73-m² and 2200-m²).
 The black profile corresponds to the initial temperature gradient of 0.031°C/km.

 In the 1D finite model, energy is extracted from all the model elements at a constant rate throughout the simulation period.
-Due to the absence of axial recharge and lateral special discretisation, this results in a linear temperature drop from the onset of production (-0.17°C/yr), displayed in the temperature time-series plots in Fig. 5.
-In the 1D semi-infinite model, although the lack of lateral discretisation also results in a homogenous temperature decline over the model area, the axial effects permit a progressive reduction in the drawdown rate (i.e. down to about -0.07°C/yr after 20 years) that explain the lower temperature drop observed at the borehole location after 30 years.
+Due to the absence of axial recharge and lateral spatial discretisation, this results in a linear temperature drop from the onset of production (-0.17°C/yr), displayed in the temperature time-series plots in Fig. 5.
+In the 1D semi-infinite model, although the lack of lateral discretisation also results in a homogenous temperature decline over the model area, the axial effects permit a progressive reduction in the thermal drawdown rate (i.e. down to about -0.07°C/yr after 20 years) that explain the lower temperature drop observed at the borehole location after 30 years.
 This suggests that although most of the heat is mined at the borehole location in the first year, the contribution of axial recharge becomes essential in the following years.

 On the contrary, time-series extracted from the 3D models demonstrate a logarithmic decrease in temperature in the early stage of production.
 At the borehole location, the temperature decreases by -6.2°C during the first year, followed by additional ∆T of -4.6°C (finite model) and -3.6°C (semi-infinite model) in the 29 following years.
 The reduction of the drawdown rate over time (Fig. 5) suggests contributions from radial and/or axial recharge (i.e. semi-infinite model only) as the production time increases.
 After ~10 to 20 years, depending on the distance to the borehole, the temperature in the 3D models decreases at a quasi-linear rate of -0.035°C/yr ± 0.015°C/yr near the borehole (x < 4.5 m) and -0.028 ± 0.012 at x = 26.5m.